Bhateali

 Bhateali, or Bhattiyali, is a Western Pahari language of Himachal Pradesh in northern India.
-It Is spoken majorily in the Bhattiyat division of Chamba, Dalhousie as well as Nurpur division of Kangra and hilly parts of Pathankot, Punjab.
-The 2011 Indian Census counted 23,970 speakers, of which 15,107 were found in Chamba district of Himachal Pradesh.
+It Is spoken majorily in the Bhattiyat division of Chamba, Dalhousie as well as Nurpur division of Kangra and hilly parts of Pathankot district of Punjab.
+The 2011 Indian Census counted 15,347 speakers, of which 15,107 were found in Chamba district of Himachal Pradesh.

-Bhateali has sometimes been counted as a dialect of either Himachali/Dogri or Punjabi.
-It is listed under Punjabi in the 2011 Census - India.
+Bhateali has sometimes been counted as a dialect of either Kangri.
+It is listed under Western Pahari languages group.

 It was historically written using the Takri script.